barryhughes/event-rocket/readme.txt

 7. The actual cleanup screen

 == Changelog ==

+= 2.0 =
+* Codebase reorganized
+* Superfluous components as of The Events Calendar 3.8 release removed

 = 1.5.1 =
 * Single event maps now respect default zoom setting (thanks to lord_dev for the idea)